eclipse-cyclonedds/cyclonedds-cxx/docs/manual/idlcxx.rst

 Sequences
 ---------

-The default container used for both bounded and unbounded IDL sequences is std::vector.
+The default container for both bounded and unbounded IDL sequences is std::vector.
 The custom containers for bounded and unbounded sequences can be defined independently.
-Any user-supplied container class intended to be used in place of std::vector is expected to adhere to the following interface, with the same effect as these functions have in std::vector:
+Any user-supplied container class that replaces std::vector must comply with the following interface (with the same effect as these functions in std::vector):

 - size